Hugh M. Luckey

 Hugh Magill Luckey (November 2, 1873 – December 29, 1946) was an American farmer and politician.

 Luckey was born on a farm near Potomac, Illinois.
-He went to the Potomac public schools and graduated from the Potomac High School.
+He went to Potomac public schools and graduated from the Potomac High School.
 Luckey was a farmer.
 He served on the Vermilion County Board of Supervisors and was chairman of the county board.
 Luckey was a Republican.
 He served in the Illinois House of Representatives from 1923 to 1931; from 1935 to 1937; and from 1941 to 1943.
-Luckey then served in the Illinois Senate from 1943 until his death in 1946.
+Luckey then served in the Illinois Senate from 1943, until his death in 1946.
 Luckey died at Lakeview Hospital, in Danville, Illinois, after being ill for three weeks.